arthurlockman/plonky/README.md

-# dizzy
+# Plonky
-Dizzy is an intelligent jazz soloist.
+Plonky is an intelligent jazz soloist.

 ## Installation/Setup